moorepants/dissertation/davisbicycle.rst

-The forces and moments acting on the fork can be isolated algebraically and the fork modeled as a basic beam supported by the headset bearings (points C and D) and the forces/moments due to the ground reaction force and force applied to the handlebars were calculated and applied to points A and B, :ref:`Figure 22
+The forces and moments acting on the fork can be isolated algebraically and the fork modeled as a basic beam supported by the headset bearings (points C and D) and the forces/moments due to the ground reaction force and force applied to the handlebars were calculated and applied to points A and B, :ref:`Figure 11.22<figForkBeam>`.
-<figForkBeam>`.

 .. _figForkBeam: